jrwnnnn/jrwnnnn/README.md

+:)
-Hello World!
-I'm Jerwin! 👋
+### Hello World!
+I'm Jerwin!

+- An IT student.
-🌱 Currently learning HTML and JavaScript.
+- Currently learning HTML and JavaScript.

-👦 My pronouns are he/im.
+- My pronouns are he/im.
 (I guess these are important nowadays.)
+- I can speak JAVA, Python, HTML, CSS, and JavaScript.

-📫 You can reach me at [jrwn.xyz@gmail.com](mailto:jrwn.xyz@gmail.com).
+- You can reach me at [jrwn.xyz@gmail.com](mailto:jrwn.xyz@gmail.com).

-🗣  I can speak...
-- Java
-- Python
-- HTML
-- JavaScript